FIELD SOBRIETY TESTS

 The International Association of Chiefs of Police (IACP) adopted uniform procedures in 1992 to guide the training of Standardized Field Sobriety Test instructors and practitioners.
 Those standards include 24-hours of NHTSA-approved Standardized Field Sobriety Test instruction.
 The procedures for administering and interpreting SFST results can be readily learned and, generally, proficiency increases with experience.
 However, it is very possible for SFST skills to degrade if they are not exercised regularly (e.g., absence from patrol work).
 Also, the SFST procedures have evolved since 1981.
 Changes to the standardized procedures could likely result in an officer giving SFSTs according to outdated protocols.
 Therefore, NHTSA recommends law enforcement agencies conduct refresher training for SFST instructors and practitioners.

-Richard Wagner is a California DUI defense attorney who has undergone 24-hours of NHTSA-approved Standardized Field Sobriety Test instruction where he learned the procedures for administering and interpreting results SFSTs.
-Call 714-403-6317 to discuss your DUI.
+Richard Wagner is a California DUI defense attorney who has undergone NHTSA-approved Standardized Field Sobriety Test (SFST) instruction where he was certified in the procedures for administering and interpreting SFSTs.
+Call 714-721-4423 or contact to discuss your DUI.